julienherrero/awesome-list/README.md

 - [appmattus/certificatetransparency](https://github.com/appmattus/certificatetransparency) - Certificate transparency for Android and JVM
 - [appmattus/kotlinfixture](https://github.com/appmattus/kotlinfixture) - Fixtures for Kotlin providing generated values for unit testing
 - [appspell/ShaderView](https://github.com/appspell/ShaderView) - ShaderView is an Android View that makes it easy to use GLSL shaders for your app.
 It's the modern way to use shaders for Android instead of RenderScript.
+- [arildojr7/iris-mock](https://github.com/arildojr7/iris-mock) - A kotlin-first tool to intercept android network calls, modify requests/responses and mock entire APIs.
+Also includes a cool DSL, that helps to reduce boilerplate code and simplify development.
 - [arthur3486/android-mvvm](https://github.com/arthur3486/android-mvvm) - Android library designed to greatly simplify the implementation process of an MVVM-based application by providing all the means necessary to solve the common problems and avoid the annoying boilerplate code.
 - [auron567/Gallerit](https://github.com/auron567/Gallerit) - A sample Android gallery to search images posted on Reddit, built using modern Android development tools (Architecture Components, MVVM, Coroutines, Flow, Navigation, Retrofit, Room, Koin)
 - [autonomousapps/dependency-analysis-gradle-plugin](https://github.com/autonomousapps/dependency-analysis-gradle-plugin) - Gradle plugin for JVM projects written in Java, Kotlin, Groovy, or Scala; and Android projects written in Java or Kotlin.
 Provides advice for managing dependencies and other applied plugins